-Revenues are affected by economic changes as well as changes in federal and State policies.
+Revenues are affected by economic changes and changes in federal and State policies.
 Tax base is a measure of the State’s ability to generate revenue.
-A decreasing tax base may force spending reductions, increased taxes, or both.
+A decreasing tax base may force spending reductions, increased taxes or both.
 Receipts are revenues that have been recorded on a cash basis.

 See Appendix 3 for a breakdown of State receipts by major source for the past five State fiscal years.

 Total State Receipts Have Increased Over the Past Five Fiscal Years